guineawheek/guineawheek.github.io/redux/embedded_rust.md

 it's very STM32-brained. probably because the most actively-developed HALs are for STM32s.
 PACs are nice because they give you a zero-costish-abstraction over MMIO registers.
 Instead of worrying about the bit manipulation required to read or write some 5-bit segment of a register you can just refer to that register by name and use `modify` or `read` to deal with it.

 I don't get why people say that C is "better" because it's "closer to hardware" because like, PACs also let you twiddle the same registers??
-In a way that's infinitely more readable?
+In a way that's infinitely more readable? `svd2rust` is really good.

 There's one footgun though. `write` overwrites an entire 32-bit register while `modify` is what you actually typically want when you just want to flip a few select bits.